What Is a No Deposit Casino Bonus?

 2. No Deposit Free Spins

 No deposit free spins, also called bonus spins, are used exclusively on slots and let players try a specific game or group of games without spending their own money.
 For example, an online casino might offer 20 free spins as part of a no deposit welcome bonus.
-Winnings from these spins are usually credited as bonus funds and come with wagering requirements.
+Winnings from these spins are usually credited as bonus funds and may be subject to wagering requirements.

 New players sometimes receive a mix of bonus credit and free spins, but these offers are rare and often come with restrictions.
 A $200 no deposit bonus plus 200 free spins might sound great, but no deposit casino bonuses like that are very hard to come by.
-On the other hand, getting $10 and 20 free spins as a no deposit welcome bonus isn't that unheard of.
+On the other hand, getting $10 and 20 free spins as a no-deposit welcome bonus isn't that unheard of.
+You can, however, sometimes get 120 free spins.
+Just keep in mind that the casino offers change all the time, and also check their playthrough requirements.

 3. Loyalty or Referral No Deposit Bonus

 Occasionally, casinos offer no deposit bonuses to existing players through loyalty programs or referral rewards.
 These bonuses usually come as free spins or bonus funds to keep players engaged and active.
-In most cases, these are offered when you reach some kind of milestone, like hitting a new loyalty tier.
+In most cases, these are offered when you reach a milestone, such as hitting a new loyalty tier.

 No Deposit Bonus Terms & Conditions